OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 These GTC shall govern the contract relationship between the User and XING, irrespective of which XING Website the User is registered with or logged on to.

-The User enters into this agreement on the use of XING Services with XING AG, Dammtorstr.
-29-32, 20354 Hamburg.
+The User enters into this agreement on the use of XING Services with XING AG, Dammtorstraße 29-32, 20354 Hamburg.
 Additional contact information, commercial registry data, as well as the name of the authorized representative of XING AG can be found under “About this site”.

 The services provided by XING are intended exclusively for persons of legal age.